MadelineRLuth/MadelineRLuth.github.io/index.md

 ## Graduate Education and Research

 ### UCSD BMS Program and Graduate-Level Research
-I am currently a Ph.D. student in the [Biomedical Sciences (BMS) Graduate Program](https://biomedsci.ucsd.edu) at UC San Diego and am completing my dissertation in the lab of [Elizabeth Winzeler](https://winzeler.ucsd.edu/).
+I am currently a Ph.D. candidate in the [Biomedical Sciences (BMS) Graduate Program](https://biomedsci.ucsd.edu) at UC San Diego and am completing my dissertation in the lab of [Elizabeth Winzeler](https://winzeler.ucsd.edu/).
 Our primary research focus in the Winzeler Lab is the identification of chemotherapeutics and chemoprevention strategies for malaria, but we also develop and collaborate on projects exploring other infectious diseases and cancer.

 ![EAW lab logo](http://winzeler.ucsd.edu/wp-content/uploads/2016/09/winzeler-logo-3-001.png)

-#### My Current Research Areas and Interests in the Winzeler Lab
+#### My Current Research Areas and Interests
 * Drug discovery and development in parasites and other pathogens
 * Using experimental evolution to model drug resistance acquisition
 * Analysis of large-scale omics datasets to understand the mechanisms of drug resistance